-Hypospadias is a condition affecting males, where the urethral meatus (the opening of the urethra) is abnormally displaced posteriorly on the penis.
+Hypospadias is a condition affecting males, where the urethral meatus (the opening of the urethra) is abnormally displaced to the ventral side (underside) of the penis, towards the scrotum.
 This might be further towards the bottom of the glans (in 90% of cases), halfway down the shaft or even at the base of the shaft.
-Epispadias is where the meatus is displaced anteriorly, on the top of the penis.
+Epispadias is where the meatus is displaced to the dorsal side (top side) of the penis.
 Usually, the foreskin is abnormally formed to match the position of the meatus.
 There can also be an associated condition called chordee, where the head of the penis bends downwards.

 Hypospadias requires referral to a paediatric specialist urologist for ongoing management.
 It is important to warn parents not to circumcise the infant until a urologist indicates this is ok.

 - Mild cases may not require any treatment